swcarpentry/sc16-tutorial-proposal/README.md

 4. [Description of hand on demos/exercises](hands-on.md)
 5. Curriculum vitae for each presenter (2-page maximum each).
 Each should include a list of tutorials/courses the presenter has taught.

+Submission of samples of visual aids is strongly recommended, either as an appendix to the tutorial proposal file, a separate file uploaded with the tutorial proposal file, or in the form of URLs in the main proposal file that point to materials hosted elsewhere.
+If the proposed tutorial includes hands-on demos and/or exercises, the proposal should include detailed evidence that the computing and networking resources needed for the demos/exercises will be available during the tutorial, and that the demos/exercises will work for attendees on those resources (i.e., they have been fully tested and debugged).
+SC16 will provide SCinet wireless network access to all tutorial rooms, and may provide wired network and power to classroom-style seating for “hands-on” tutorials upon request.
+(Tutorials requesting wired network and power must include a clear justification for the request in their proposal.)
+Demos and exercises may target common attendee laptop configurations (e.g., using a bootable “live cd”), but should provide a fallback configuration for attendees without access to such a laptop during the tutorial.